Your cart is currently empty!

 A Magna Carta for Government Bail Outs

-In times of stress and crisis, people, organizations, and governments need a very clear set of rules or principles to measure all decisions against.
-Ultimately for governments, it is their Constitutions that serve this purpose.
-Binding rules or limits help us to stay out of crises, help limit the negative effects of a crisis when we are in one, and help us “find the path” when we get lost in the moments of extreme pressures.
-The current financial crisis offers us all a stark living example of the necessity of using clear sets of principles for all these reasons.
-It was the failure to use them that helped cause the tidal wave of financial mismanagement currently afflicting us.
-It will only get worse if we do not stop the “quick fix” decisions and regroup around principles.
+In times of stress and crisis, people, organizations, and governments need a very clear set of rules or principles for measuring decisions.
+For governments, their constitutions ultimately serve this purpose.
+Binding rules or limits help us stay out of crises, limit the negative effects of a crisis when we are in one, and lead us back to the path when we get lost in moments of extreme pressure.
+The current financial crisis offers us a stark example of the necessity of clear principles.
+Failure to use them caused the tidal wave of financial mismanagement currently afflicting us.
+It will only get worse if we continue with “quick fix” decisions and the inability to regroup around principles.

-What follows is more than a “solution;” it is a “lifeboat.”
-It is a set of guidelines that, if not followed, virtually guarantee an even greater wave of financial destruction in the future.
+What follows is more than a solution—it is a “lifeboat.”
+It is a set of guidelines that, if not followed, virtually guarantees an even greater wave of financial destruction in the future.
 If that happens, our financial systems as we know them will not survive.
-For all our sakes, especially that of our posterity and those others who are financially marginalized or dependent for their very livelihood upon the current financial system’s survival, to falter here is to fall into an abyss where no “lifeboat” will be sufficient.
+For all our sakes, especially that of our posterity and those financially marginalized or dependent for their very livelihood upon the current financial system’s survival, to falter here is to fall into an abyss where no lifeboat will be sufficient.

 The opening “general welfare” clause of the United States Constitution offers the government both a “wide and narrow gate” for financial interventionism.
-The “wide” part of the gate is the possibility of intervention itself.
-The “narrow” part of the gate is that such intervention may truly only be for the general welfare, rather than any smaller part’s particular welfare.
+The wide part of the gate is the possibility of intervention itself.
+The narrow part is that such intervention may truly only be for the general welfare, rather than any smaller part’s particular welfare.
 The benefits of that intervention must be carefully scrutinized and publicly justified in a compelling manner.
-Therefore, the government must immediately determine the industries and services whose disruption would constitute potential threats to the “general welfare,” and establish and require clear prerequisites and procedures to even apply for government aid for those entities.
+Therefore, the government must immediately determine the industries and services whose disruption poses the greatest threat to the general welfare, establishing clear prerequisites and procedures to applying for government aid.
 Upon completion of these governmental studies and criteria, these findings must be published, examined, and publicly debated.

-Any governmental financial intervention is using the taxpayers’ money, and their posterity’s money, as a public trust.
-Therefore it must be used with minimum risk and maximum opportunity to be safely returned to the people.
-Such investments therefore must come in the form of clearly regulated loans.
-If those receiving the loans cannot, or will not, agree to the wisest available counsel for financial recovery, no public loan should be offered.
+Any governmental financial intervention is using the taxpayers’ money and their posterity’s money as a public trust.
+Therefore, it must be used with minimum risk and maximum opportunity to be safely returned to the people.
+Such investments, therefore, must come in the form of clearly regulated loans.
+If those receiving the loans cannot or will not agree to wise counsel for financial recovery, no public loan should be offered.
 Financial intervention for the purposes of nationalization without public approval is entirely out of the question, since a public debt is being incurred which requires the return of the taxpayers’ money.
-Financially speaking, nationalized industries do not make a return on investments and have no incentive to do so.
+Financially speaking, nationalized industries do not make a return on investment and have no incentive to do so.
 Governments do not create capital; they create the possibility of the private sector doing so in the future.

 The general conditions upon which governmental investment can take place must be based upon the following specific agreements: